 Leucanthemum (Shasta Daisy) Growth and Care Guide

 Leucanthemum, commonly known as Shasta Daisy, is a timeless perennial prized for its crisp white petals, sunny yellow centers, and classic cottage-garden appeal.
-These cheerful flowers bloom generously from late spring into summer, bringing brightness and structure to garden beds and borders.
-Shasta daisies are easy to grow, long-lived, and dependable, making them a favorite among both beginner and experienced gardeners.
+These cheerful flowers bloom generously from late Spring into Summer, bringing brightness and structure to garden beds and borders.
+This Plant Guide covers everything you need to grow healthy Shasta Daisies with abundant blooms.
+From planting and sunlight to maintenance and long-term care, you’ll find clear, practical guidance for success year after year.

 Shop Shasta Daisies Online!
 We Ship Premium Varieties to your Door.